- ASME Foundation

 For engineers, knowing how to write a professional cover letter is an important skill for pursuing their chosen job description.
 When crafting an effective cover letter, you can review the example below and additional cover letter samples and resume samples for reference.

-Updated 11/24/2023 As seen in: 0 likes comments Create a cover letter now You're an engineering whiz with the skills to tackle complex problems, but there is a large gap between you and your next big job.
+Table of Contents Show You're an engineering whiz with the skills to tackle complex problems, but there is a large gap between you and your next big job.
 Fortunately, we have the materials you can use to whip out the best bridge ever—A great engineering cover letter.

 What to include in an engineering cover letter In addition to including the basic sections required of all cover letters — your contact information, a professional salutation, body copy that includes a compelling introduction and a closing with a call to action — every engineering cover letter should also: